Observation of $W^{+}W^{-}\gamma$ production in $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector and constraints on anomalous quartic gauge-boson couplings: Multivariate analysis

 \section{Multivariate analysis}

 To improve the separation between signal and background events, the \xgb~\cite{Chen:2016btl} package is used to train a boosted decision tree (BDT), which constructs a discriminant that takes correlations among the input variables into account, resulting in a single continuous output variable in the interval $[0,1]$.
+The BDT is implemented with hyperparameters optimised for performance and stability, using 120 trees with a maximum depth of four.

 The BDT is trained using MC events from the SR, where all signal and background processes are included in the training and weighted according to their expected event yields.
 The $\efake$ and $\jfake$ backgrounds are scaled using the MC correction scale factors described in~\Cref{sec:background}.
-A 5-fold cross-validation strategy \cite{Stone1974,James2013} is used to improve the statistical stability of the trained BDT.
+A 5-fold cross-validation strategy \cite{Stone1974,James2013} is used to improve the statistical stability of the trained BDT by training five independent models.
+The resulting BDT output distributions from the five held-out sets are added to form the final BDT distribution used in the statistical fit.

 Only variables that provide good signal–background separation and are well modelled are used in the BDT training.
 The ten input variables with the highest feature importance are selected, and the full list is shown in~\Cref{tab:training_variables}.
 The feature importance is calculated using the Gain method~\cite{Chen:2016btl}.